 The low-pitched sound of songs mingle with the limpid voices of the women who close the march.
 The mantras are repeated indefinitely in a serene and gentle trance.

 In this inhospitable and arid land of the State of Jammu and Cashmere, people do not have much but give a lot.
 At the end of winter, after eight months of bitter cold and heavy snow, water and food are scarce.
-But in every single house, people are welcoming the visitor with "chai", streaming milk tea and "balep korkhun", crispy bread cooked on a skillet.
+But in every single house, people are welcoming the visitor with "chai", streaming milk tea and "balep korkhun", a crispy bread cooked on a skillet.

 In the morning, the monks meet for a puja, a Buddhist ritual of offering in which they sing, recite sacred texts ... like here at the monastery of Phyang, one of the oldest Tibetan monasteries in Ladakh, not far from the capital Leh .